 A fundamental principle that schools must take into account when developing and implementing pay and appraisal policies is the need to minimise the impact on workload for individual teachers, line managers and headteachers.
-Schools should always be aiming for policies and processes that avoid unnecessary bureaucracy for all parties concerned, and that are proportionate to support robust decisions.
-Schools should also ensure that all teachers are treated fairly, and should take particular care in respect of those teachers who have different working patterns or those with particular protected characteristics under equality legislation.
+Schools should always be aiming for policies and processes that avoid unnecessary bureaucracy for all parties concerned; policies and processes should also be proportionate and able to support robust decisions.
+Schools should ensure that all teachers are treated fairly and should take particular care in respect of those teachers who have different working patterns or those with particular protected characteristics under equality legislation.